Revised, June 2018

 Broccoli is marketed as either a fresh or processed product, although most growers produce it for the fresh market.
 Processed broccoli is typically frozen for retail sale and marketed as either spears or chopped, while a limited amount is canned for soups.
 Typically, broccoli grown for processing is produced under contract between grower and processor.
 It is considered a dual use vegetable because fresh varieties can be used for either the fresh or processing market.
 The emergence of the value-added fresh sector, which includes pre-cut and bagged broccoli florets and broccoli coleslaw is helping to expand markets for broccoli and the added convenience is help expand total broccoli use.

 Broccoli is a cool-season vegetable and is closely related to cauliflower and cabbage, requiring similar production requirements.
 Fresh-market production accounts for 95 percent of the U.S. crop.
 It is planted year-round in California with the major harvest from mid-October through December.
-California produces nearly 90 percent of the broccoli grown in the U.S, followed by Arizona.
+California produces nearly 92 percent of the broccoli grown in the U.S, followed by Arizona.
 California exports 15 to 20 percent of its fresh market broccoli production.
-Approximately 123,400 acres of broccoli was harvested in 2015.
-The average broccoli yield in 2015 was 157 cwt (9.85 tons) per acre, down 3 percent from 2014.
-The drought in California likely had an impact on the state’s production with potential implications on U.S. supplies and prices at that time.
+Approximately 129,400 acres of broccoli was harvested in 2017.
+The average broccoli yield in 2017 was 157.6 cwt (7.9 tons) per acre, down 10 percent from 2015.

 Based on most recent production and price averages, the estimated gross value per acre is $6,800 for fresh market broccoli.
 The costs of production of broccoli vary depending the production location.
 It is labor-intensive, especially for harvest and post-harvest handling and packaging.

 USDA ERS: Vegetable ad Pulses Data (2016)